+1 (888) 497-0068

 During tat nien meal, family members recall what everyone has done in the past year, share stories, and wish Happy New Year (Chuc mung nam moi) while giving a toast.
 Altogether, they look forward to a prosperous year ahead with good luck and health for everyone.

 In the last decade or so, there’s also a part that is indispensable in any Tet’s Eve.
 And that is the annual national TV show called Tao Quan or the “Kitchen God”.
-This show is an amusing manifestation of all major national events that happens in the last year, starred by some of the most famous Vietnamese comedians.
+This show is an amusing summary of all major national events that happens in the last year, starred by some of the most famous Vietnamese comedians.
 This show often keeps tens of millions of audience from around Vietnam sticking together in front of the TV after the tat nien meal until midnight when they have another worshiper to God, mostly taken outdoors.

-At this time, the streets are very crowded, with children with their parents, friends, couples, older people, or even some foreigners wishing to submerge themselves in the most wonderful and magical time of the year of the country during their Vietnam trip.
+At this time, the streets are very crowded with children with their parents, friends, couples, older people, or even some foreigners wishing to submerge themselves in the most wonderful and magical time of the year of the country during their Vietnam trip.

 Read more about Tet Holiday in Vietnam: